 Student vs. Student Grievance

 A student vs. student grievance may occur about alleged unjust treatment of one student(s) to another student(s).

 The aggrieved student(s) should submit the completed “Student Grievance Form about Another Student” to the CVCC Student Advocate or designee within ten (10) college business days of the “event date” of the incident.
 The CVCC Student Advocate or designee will facilitate and attend a meeting with the aggrieved student and the student where the alleged grievance event originated within five (5) college business days of the receipt of this form.
 An attempt will be made to resolve the matter equitably and informally at this level.

 Step 2: Dean Resolution

 If the grievance is not resolved at the informal meeting in Step 1, the student(s) may initiate a Dean Resolution review by completing the student part of the Student Grievance Form and submitting it to the Dean of the School of Access, Development, and Success (ADS) within five (5) college business days of the conclusion of the Step 1 meeting.
 The Dean of the School of ADS will conduct an investigation into the alleged charge(s).
-The investigation may include interviewing the aggrieved student(s), interviewing the student(s) who is (are) perceived to have committed the alleged problem, interviewing witnesses, reviewing written statements, consulting other College officials, and other appropriate methods to make an informed decision.
-The Dean of ADS will respond in writing to the aggrieved student(s) and to the student(s) who allegedly caused the problem within five (5) working days of receipt of the Student Grievance Form with the decision.
-The Dean will also complete the Dean’s part of the Student Grievance Form and submit it to the Office of the President at the same time.
+The investigation may include interviewing the aggrieved student(s), interviewing the student(s) who is (are) perceived to have committed the alleged problem, interviewing witnesses, reviewing written statements, consulting other college officials, and other appropriate methods to make an informed decision.
+The Dean ofthe School of ADS will respond in writing to the aggrieved student(s) and to the student(s) who allegedly caused the problem within five (5) working days of receipt of the student grievance form with the decision.
+The dean will also complete the dean’s part of the student grievance form and submit it to the Office of the President at the same time.